rapidsai/ucx-py/docs/source/install.rst

     make -j install

 .. note::
-    If you're running on a machine without CUDA then you can skip applying the patches
+    If you're running on a machine without CUDA then you _must NOT_ apply the patches.

 UCX + OFED
 ~~~~~~~~~~